Juanpintoselso33/juanpintoselso33/README.md

 ## ⚡ Fun Fact

-I love playing the guitar and discussing politics and history.
-I'm a big fan of Club Nacional de Football, enjoy grand strategy games, have a deep love for my country, and I'm a Pink Floyd enthusiast.
+I enjoy playing the guitar and delving into discussions about politics and history.
+A steadfast supporter of Club Nacional de Football, I'm Uruguayan but prefer to call myself "Oriental."
+Olimareño by birth and Fernandino by adoption, my hobbies include grand strategy games, a deep love for my country, and an appreciation for the music of Pink Floyd.